-This report is intended solely for the information and use of management of Sherwood Forest Crime Prevention and Neighborhood Improvement District, its Board of Directors, and the Legislative Auditor, State of Louisiana, and should not be used by those who have not agreed to the procedures and taken responsibility for the sufficiency of the procedures for their purposes.
-Under Louisiana Revised Statute 24:513, this report is distributed by the Legislative Auditor as a public document.
+This report is intended solely for the information and use of the Louisiana Legislative Auditor and Sherwood Forest Crime Prevention and Neighborhood Improvement District, and is not intended to be, and should not be, used by anyone other than these specified parties.
+Under R.S.
+24:513, this report is distributed by the Louisiana Legislative Auditor as a public document.